Techtonica/curriculum/node/node-lab-exercise-part-2.md

 There's one last thing we need to check.
 Remember that our server instance is supposed to send 'Hello World!' to the client making the request?
 Open a new tab in Chrome and navigate to http://127.0.0.1:3000.
 What do you see?
 Now, open another tab and navigate to http://localhost:3000.
 What do you see now?

+In the Terminal, press < CONTROL > + C to shut down the server.
+We'll boot it up again later.

 > **PAUSE.** Obtain a code review from Techtonica staff.

 -----